 Metrics to watch

-• ●Services revenue growth rate and operating margin expansion
+●Services revenue growth rate and penetration rate within installed base

 Bottom line